Update – 07-2020

 A Soft X-Ray source based on High Harmonic Generation was recently installed at the Optics Research Group as part of the LINX-consortium by partner Active Fiber Systems.
 The aim of this consortium is to generate new techniques to image extremely small features in 3D, for example on next generation computer chips.
 The newly installed Soft X-Ray source, at the moment the brightest of its kind, has a key role to achieve these ambitious goals.

 Generating coherent Extreme UV (EUV) or Soft X-Ray (SXR) light is not an easy task.
-Conventionally the academic world and the industry relied on enormous and expensive facilities (synchrotrons) with some of which have a diameter of hundreds of meters.
-Although these synchrotrons are extremely bright and are very coherent, they are not within the reach of many academics or of the industry.
+Conventionally the academic world and the industry relied on enormous and expensive facilities (synchrotrons) with some having a size of hundreds meters in diameter.
+Although these synchrotrons are extremely bright and nice coherent type of sources, they are not within the reach of many academics or of the industry.

 However, immense progress in High Harmonic Generation (HHG) led to the availability of matured, commercial, coherent Soft X-Ray sources which fit on a typical optical table.
 HHG is an extreme non-linear process where, in our case, a gas is illuminated by a very short and bright infrared laser pulse.
 The atoms in the noble gas are ionized because of the high energy infrared pulse, and the ejected electron follows a closed trajectory generated by the high electric field, so that upon recombination of the ejected electron with the ionized atom, characteristic SXR radiation is emitted as high index odd harmonics of the optical frequency of the infrared light used.
 These sources do not compete with synchrotrons in terms of brightness but for many experiments these extremely high levels of brightness are not required.
 This new piece of equipment enables a lot of new opportunities by opening up a new high energy wavelength range for optical metrology at the Delft Optics group.